rigetti/rigetti-resource-estimation/README.md

-The [Rigetti Resource Estimation](https://github.com/rigetti/rigetti-resource-estimation) (RRE) is a resource estimation tool for future fault-tolerant superconducting quantum hardware based on logical, physical-level inputs and graph state compilation to measurement-based quantum computing and surface code operations (see [PhysRevA 73 022334](https://doi.org/10.1103/PhysRevA.73.022334), [Quantum Sci.
+The [Rigetti Resource Estimation](https://github.com/rigetti/rigetti-resource-estimation) (RRE) is a resource estimation tool for future fault-tolerant superconducting quantum hardware based on logical, physical-level inputs and graph state compilation to measurement-based quantum computing and surface code operations.
+You can find RRE's original manuscript [here](https://arxiv.org/abs/2406.06015) and some supportive material in [PhysRevA 73 022334](https://doi.org/10.1103/PhysRevA.73.022334), [Quantum Sci.
 Technol.
-2 025003](https://doi.org/10.1088/2058-9565/aa66eb), and [arXiv:2209.07345](https://arxiv.org/abs/2209.07345)).
+2 025003](https://doi.org/10.1088/2058-9565/aa66eb), and [arXiv:2209.07345](https://arxiv.org/abs/2209.07345).
 The program is written in Python and supports a variety of estimation methods.

 ## Installation